ZeroQI/Absolute-Series-Scanner/README.md

 Functionalities<BR>
 ===============
 <UL>
+      <LI> Include all files not recognised as Season 0 episode 501+</LI>
+      <LI> "keep_zero_size_files" file in logs folder to allow using zero size files, otherwise skip them</LI>
+      <LI> "X-Plex-Token.id"      file in logs folder to create a scanner log per library</LI>
-      <LI> Logs in Plex Logs folder "Plex Media Scanner (custom ASS).log" with one line for the serie folder and per file</LI>
+      <LI> "Plex Media Scanner (custom ASS).log" in Plex Logs folder with one line for the serie folder and per file</LI>
+      <LI> "Plex Media Scanner (custom ASS) - filelist.log" contain all filenames so i can reproduce your library with a batch file after converting to utf-8 with notepad</LI>
       <LI> Grouping folders in parent directory and brackets with number to order series chronologically ([1], [2])</LI>
       <LI> Seasons folders with serie name afterwards (Season 1 Zero no tsukaima), including "Series" appelation</LI>
       <LI> AniDB Specials (OP, NCOP, ED, NCED, Sxx, etc...)</LI>